The Best Lawn Dethatchers Of 2022 For A Healthy, Happy Lawn

 Q: What is lawn thatch?

 A: Each time you mow the lawn some of the cut grass is left behind.
-Over time this dead grass accumulates at the base of the grass stems along with dirt and debris blown in on the wind until it forms a thick layer - a “thatch”.
-If allowed to get thick enough this thatch layer begins to cut off water, sun and nutrients to the lawn.
+Some of this may be grass seeds as well as other organic matter.
+Thatch usually consists of grass clippings as well as living and dead grass particles.
+If allowed to get thick enough, this thatch layer begins to cut off water, sun and nutrients to the lawn.
 The result is that your lawn begins to take on a brownish complexion because it’s being starved by the thatch.
 Not only that, but insects move in and take up residence in the nice safe thatch.
 They then spread out and attack the lawn while spreading diseases that further undermine the condition of the grass.
 In time the thatch will become so thick that it may even interfere with the ability of the mower to do its job.

 Q: Can thatch formation be stopped?

 A: Thatch formation is inevitable since it’s impossible to retrieve 100% of the cuttings every time you mow the lawn.
 And it's equally impossible to prevent dirt, dead leaves, and other debris from being carried into your yard by the wind and settling into the lawn.
 While you can't prevent thatch formation, you can manage it but removing as much of the cuttings as possible after mowing and using a dethatcher for lawns at least twice a year.

 Also, go easy on the fertilizer.
 In most cases, the grass clippings left behind will break down and feed the soil so that nutrients can be absorbed by the roots which is often enough fertilizer.
 Adding more artificially may initially result in a thicker lawn, but when sunlight, nutrients, and water can't penetrate to get to the soil, you'll end up with more thatch than grass.